comses-education/get-lazy-with-llms-clinic/practice/03_containerize_landlab_model/README.md

     CONTEXT: <INSERT ALL CONTEXT DOCS HERE>
 ```

-Now let's ask to containarize it.
+Now let's ask to containerize it.

-## Containarizing an existing repository (the lazy way)
+## Containerizing an existing repository (the lazy way)
 If you are familiar with docker, please, skip this section (and forget that it's even here), otherwise continue reading:

 1. Create a digest `<APPLICATION_DIGEST>` of the entire repository.